 That was it.
 No bells.
 No whistles.
 Nothing fancy.

 That’s no longer the case.

-Today, Instagram is packed with tons of features.
-Once Snapchat started attracting millions of followers, and when apps like Periscope leveraged live video, Instagram rushed to offer these features as well.
+Today, Instagram is packed with tons of features, from automation features to fantastic filters.
+Once Snapchat started attracting millions of followers, and apps like Periscope leveraged live video, Instagram rushed to offer these features as well.

 For example, you can edit photos using more advanced photo editing features instead of relying on Instagram’s built-in filters.